OctopusDeploy/blog/blog/2017-06/octopus-tomcat.md

 numerous times to different environments.
 The [Getting Started](https://octopus.com/docs/getting-started#deploy-a-release) documentation details the process of deploying a new release in Octopus Deploy.

-In our case deploying the release means taking the package that was pushed to Octopus Deploy, installing a Tentacle on the Tomcat server, sending the package to the Tomcat server, and using the Tentacle to extract the WAR file in the package into the Tomcat `webapps` directory.
+In our case deploying the release means taking the package that was pushed to Octopus Deploy, installing Calamari on the Tomcat server, sending the package to the Tomcat server, and using the Calamari to extract the WAR file in the package into the Tomcat `webapps` directory.

 ## Summary